cegeka/batchers/README.md

         }
 ```

 ## How Tos

 #### 1. Attempt to process all items, despite running into exceptions (eg: external services)

-Use a unique identifier for each job (eg: current time), and make all other parameter non-identifiable
+- Use a unique identifier for each job (eg: current time), and make all other parameter non-identifiable.
-Use a "always skip policy"
+- Use a "always skip policy".
-Track execution results in the DB
+- Track execution results in the DB.
-Write the query *carefully* :)
+- Write the query *carefully* :).

 #### 2. Simplify retry/restart logic
 Idempotent operations make retry/failure scenarios a lot easier.
 When an operation is not idempotent you can create a wrapper for that action that is idempotent